Clinical Research Bridges New Ideas to Advances in Care

 “Mommy, my mouth feels funny,” Kaylah Talamantez repeatedly told her mom during the winter she was 4 and couldn’t shake what seemed like a bad cold or maybe persistent allergies.
 Her doctors told the family to give the medicine some time to take effect.

 But the weeks dragged into months, and mom Kristina Talamantez finally had enough.
 A visit to an ear, nose and throat specialist in April resulted in an MRI.
-The next day the family was on their way from their Stanwood, Wash., home to Seattle Children’s where Kaylah was diagnosed with rhabdomyosarcoma (RMS), the most common soft-tissue cancer in children.
+The next day the family was on their way from their Stanwood, Washington, home to Seattle Children’s where Kaylah was diagnosed with rhabdomyosarcoma (RMS), the most common soft-tissue cancer in children.
 In the span of a few months, the quickly growing tumor behind Kaylah’s nose and close to her brain was already reaching through her palate and starting to push the little girl’s eyes further apart.

 Cancer specialist Dr. Doug Hawkins met with the family to explain the options for Kaylah’s treatment – including a clinical research study he was leading to test if adding a new medication to the standard treatment would improve a child’s chances of being cured.